Ebihara Lab Home Page

 News

-April 2025: Conference Paper Accepted New!!The following paper that is related to the verification of NN-driven control systems have been accepted for presentation at The 11th IFAC Symposium on Robust Control Design (ROCOND 2025).
+July 2025: Conference Paper Accepted New!!The following paper that is related to the verification of NN-driven control systems have been accepted for presentation at The 64th IEEE Conference on Decision and Control.

 -